Catalog Description

 Course Objectives

-2. Demonstrate ability to apply theatrical techniques under performance conditions.
+2. Demonstrate ability to hone acting technique under performance conditions.

-4. Memorize and deliver lines accurately and appropriately.
-Use text to support character objectives and relationships.
+4. Use text to support active listening in accordance to character relationships.

 General Education Information